Searching in Juristat is as easy as typing some keywords and/or filtering your results to the applications that you're interested in.

 Filtering Search Results

 Filters can also be a useful way to find out what firms and companies file the most in a specific art unit or class.
-Learn more about competitive research using Platform and Business Intelligence.
+Learn more about competitive intelligence research in Juristat.